Academy maniacs: Nikita Lytkin

 Prior to the 5th grade, Lytkin was a good student, had exemplary behavior, often participated in creative contests and received commendable letters, his hobby being video games.
 In 2004, Lytkin enrolled in the mathematics class, due to high test scores, however, his mother later stated the other children didn't accept him.
 He met Anoufriev, who was a year older, at Lysenko's birthday party.
 By that time, Lytkin was in a state of deep depression, and only decided to entrust all of his problems to Anoufriev, since he received support from him in return.
-According to Lytkin's mother, since the other boys did not like Anoufriev, Lytkin gradually began to lose previous friends, because Anoufriev's unfriendly attitude began to spread to him, but the teenager did not worry about it, as he considered relationships with previous friends as "fake children's friendships."
-Meanwhile, Artur Lysenko said in court that Lytkin lost friends due to his quick metamorphosis, which was expressed once when Lytkin came to school, he did not greet anyone, and then completely closed himself.
+According to Lytkin's mother, since the other boys did not like Anoufriev, Lytkin gradually began to lose previous friends, because Anoufriev's unfriendly attitude began to spread to him, but the teenager did not worry about it, as he considered his relationships with previous friends as "fake children's friendships."
+Meanwhile, Artur Lysenko said in court that Lytkin lost friends due to his quick change in behavior, which was expressed once when Lytkin came to school, he did not greet anyone, and then completely closed himself.
 According to Lysenko, this was due to the fact that Lytkin was very jealous of classmates from richer families.
-The lack of socialization of the teenager resulted in his classmates bullying him; Lysenko said at the trial that there would be no conflict if Lytkin had learned to fight back, but instead he answered "die for nothing", because of which for 5 years Lytkin's school name was "Jimbo" (referring to the character Jimbo Jones from the American animated series The Simpsons, a grim and cruel teenager).
+The lack of socialization of the teenager resulted in his classmates bullying him; Lysenko said at the trial that there would be no conflict if Lytkin had learned to fight back, but instead he just answered "die", because of which for 5 years Lytkin's school name was "Jimbo" (referring to the character Jimbo Jones from the American animated series The Simpsons, a grim and cruel teenager).